DigiDago/moodle-format_softcourse/README.md

 Introduction
 ============
 Softcourse is a course format for Moodle.
-Softcourse is a course format that display sections with onlye an image and an optional text on the course homepage.
+Softcourse is a course format that display sections with only an image and an optional text on the course homepage.

 Required version of Moodle
 ==========================